Here are the characters from Citta Alveare. Characters are arranged alphabetically by first name.

 - Trauma Button: If it has anything to do with guns, it will likely send her into Heroic BSoD territory.

-- Why Did It Have To Be District Gamma?: Bunji has a deep-seeded fear of Gamma because it's the first place she died in the Hive under a hail of gunfire during Motherlode.
+- Why Did It Have to Be Snakes?: Bunji has a deep-seeded fear of Gamma because it's the first place she died in the Hive under a hail of gunfire during Motherlode.

 - Wide-Eyed Idealist: Had this point of view when she first entered the Hive because of her sheltered life prior to coming there.